astroturfcss/astroturf/README.md

 ## Component API

-For those that want something a bit more like styled-components or emotion and, there is a component API!
+For those that want something a bit more like styled-components or Emotion, there is a component API!

 ```js
 import styled, { css } from 'astroturf';